 Learning a new language always opens doors, and Tagalog is no exception.
 From reconnecting with Filipino roots to advancing your career, Filipino offers both practical value and personal meaning.

-Top reasons to learn Tagalog
+Top reasons to learn Filipino

-Where is Tagalog spoken?
+Where is Filipino spoken?

 Tagalog is the basis of the national language, Filipino, used in government, media, and education throughout the Philippines.
 It’s also widely spoken in Filipino communities across North America, the Middle East, and beyond.